 Return of Title IV Funds

 Return of Title IV applies to all Title IV grant and loan recipients who withdraw from all classes, fail to participate in all classes, or leave school before completing 60 percent of the payment period or period of enrollment (usually this is the semester).
-Once receiving notification that the student has either withdrawn or stopped attending class, the school must determine the amount of Title IV assistance the student has "earned" based on the length of time they were enrolled.
+Once receiving notification that the student has either withdrawn or stopped attending class, the Financial Assistance Office and Business Office must determine the amount of Title IV assistance the student has "earned" based on the length of time they were enrolled.
 The amount of "earned" aid is equal to the percentage of the semester completed.
 The number of days completed are divided by the total number of days in the enrollment period (semester).
 The total amount of Title IV aid received or eligible to receive is multiplied by the percentage of the enrollment period completed.
 That amount of aid is kept in the order listed below.
 All other funds are returned.
 Any period of time in a Leave of Absence is not included in the calculation for the days completed or the days in the enrollment period.

-If a student earns no hours (0.0 GPA) for a payment period, the school must determine if the GPA was earned or if the student failed to participate throughout the payment period.
+If a student earns no hours (0.0 GPA) for a payment period, the Registar must determine if the GPA was earned or if the student failed to participate throughout the payment period.
 If the GPA is earned, a return of Title IV aid is not required.
 If it is determined the student failed to participate through at least 60 percent of the payment period, Title IV funds must be returned to reflect the portion of the Title IV funds earned (portion of the payment period for which the student participated).
 The school is then responsible for returning any portion of the unearned Title IV funds to the appropriate Title IV program within 45 days.

 Title IV Programs Include the following and are kept ("earned") in order from top to bottom: